Va1orance/Stern/README.md

 You can stick with the "current" layout if you are transitioning from other popular layouts (most of them use this setup).
 The main consequence of this is W_Y being a 2U SFS.
 The two YAEI setups are just minor swaps.
 Theoretically W should be more common because of "was, when, why, how, where, etc.," but it honestly really varies (for example there are actually 2x the number of Cs compared to Ws on this page).

-Overall, this is a nice layout if you are transitioning from popular layouts due to their similarity or general design theory.
+Overall, this is a nice thumb layout if you are transitioning from other popular layouts due to their similarity or general design theory.

 CTGAP (CTGAP) https://github.com/CTGAP/ctgap-keyboard-layout
 ```